What is the Cost of Goods Sold (COGS)?

 Cost varies depending on whether the business is retail, wholesale, manufacturing, or a service business.

-- In retailing and wholesaling, calculate the cost of sales during the reporting period involves beginning and ending inventories.
+- In retailing and wholesaling, COGS during the reporting period involves beginning and ending inventories.
 This, of course, includes purchases made during the reporting period.

 - In manufacturing, it involves finished-goods inventories, plus raw materials inventories, goods-in-process inventories, direct labor, and direct factory overhead costs.

 - In the case of a service business, the revenue is being derived from the activities of individuals rather than the sale of a product, and hence calculating the cost of goods sold is a smaller task due to the low-level use of materials required to earn the income.